-However, sometimes ENOUGH IS ENOUGH.
 Sometimes we just need to call out the musical monstrosities that actually happened and why the 2000s themselves were such a tragedy.

-Right off the bat, it is necessary to clarify that not all of the bands pointed out on this list existed simply throughout the 2000s, but they are remembered as ‘2000s musicians’
+And, lastly, I want to clarify that not all of the bands pointed out on this list existed simply throughout the 2000s, but they are remembered as '2000s musicians'

 Known for their squeaky clean looks and attitudes, this boy band had more than their fifteen minutes of fame.
 Unfortunately, they were so clean-cut they made Santa Clause seem like Jack the Ripper and made us wish that old Jack would go rip their smirky smiles off their faces.